openmobilityfoundation/mobility-data-specification/modes/event_types.md

 # Mobility Data Specification: **Event Types**

 This file defines all possible `event_type`s that can be used in state machines across all MDS modes.
-Each mode will use some subset of these states.
+Each mode will use some subset of these events.
 See individual [mode definitions](/modes#list-of-supported-modes) for additional details specific to that mode.

 As with all MDS definitions, they should be described in a way that maximizes their relevance to multiple modes whenever possible.